Nashua High School South

-Nashua High School South, formerly known as Nashua High School, is a public high school located in Nashua, New Hampshire.
+Nashua High School South, formerly known as Nashua Senior High School, is a public high school located in Nashua, New Hampshire.
 The school's current location was erected in 1975 with its first class graduating in June 1976.
 The school was remodeled between 2002 and 2004 when a second school, Nashua High School North, was built.
 The existing high school building was renamed Nashua High School South.
 The school serves approximately 1800 students, making it the largest public high school in New Hampshire, and the second largest high school overall, after the private Pinkerton Academy.

 History

-Nashua High School (as the south campus was referred to prior to the split in 2004) has been located at three different locations throughout the city, originally at a location at Spring Street (the site is now occupied by the Hillsborough County Superior Courthouse South), followed by the building that is now Elm Street Middle School, before finally coming to the current location on Riverside Drive.
+Nashua Senior High School (as the south campus was referred to prior to the split in 2004) has been located at three different locations throughout the city, originally at a location at Spring Street (the site is now occupied by the Hillsborough County Superior Courthouse South), followed by the building that is now Elm Street Middle School, before finally coming to the current location on Riverside Drive.
 The campus, located on the southeast side of the Nashua River, is in fact located slightly farther north than Nashua High School North, located on the northwest side of the river.

-From the 1975/1976 school year through the 2004–2005 school year, the Nashua School District followed a non-standard system that had the high school comprising grades 10 through 12, with grade 9 being held in with the city's three junior high schools (now following the middle school system/curriculum).
-During the 2002–2003 and 2003–2004 school years, juniors and seniors attended classes at the newly constructed Nashua High School North campus, while sophomores attended school at the South location while it was being renovated.
+From the 1975-76 school year through the 2004–05 school year, the Nashua School District followed a non-standard system that had the high school comprising grades 10 through 12, with grade 9 being held in with the city's three junior high schools (now following the middle school system/curriculum).
+During the 2002–03 and 2003–04 school years, juniors and seniors attended classes at the newly constructed Nashua High School North campus and sophomores attended school at the South location while it was being renovated.
 Meanwhile, freshmen still attended class at their respective junior high schools, but received credit and report cards from Nashua High.
 Finally, in the 2004–2005 school year, the 9th through 12th grades were held at both high schools.